hmcalister/Go-RayLib-Mandelbrot/README.md

 # Go RayLib: Mandelbrot

-A quick implementation of a visualization of the Mandelbrot set using Go and the [RayLib bindings](https://github.com/gen2brain/raylib-go).
+A quick implementation of the Mandelbrot Set using Go and the [RayLib bindings](https://github.com/gen2brain/raylib-go).

 Use the mouse to pan around, and scroll wheel to zoom.
 Arrow keys up / down will increase / decrease the number of iterations (resulting in a more detailed visualization, but slower computation of each texture).